dmetivie/StochasticWeatherGenerators.jl/docs/src/examples/tuto_add_station_variable.md

 ````@example tuto_add_station_variable
 using Markdown#hide
+import Pkg;
 cd(@__DIR__)#hide
 ````

 # Adding stations and weather variables

-This short tutorial shows how to easily add weather stations given the hidden states sequence `z` obtained in the [previous tutorial](https://dmetivie.github.io/StochasticWeatherGenerators.jl/dev/examples/tuto_paper/).
+This tutorial shows how to easily train weather stations given the hidden states sequence `z` obtained in the [previous tutorial](https://dmetivie.github.io/StochasticWeatherGenerators.jl/dev/examples/tuto_paper/).
-We will also explore how to add (very simplistic) mutlisite models for other weather variables such as daily Temperature minimum `TN`, maximum `TX`, solar irradiance `QQ` and evapotranspiration `ETPP`.
+We will show how to make a (simplistic) mutlisite SWG with multiple correlated weather variables such as daily Rain `RR` ($\mathrm{m}\mathrm{m}/\mathrm{m}^2$), daily Temperature minimum `TN` (°C), maximum `TX` (°C), total daily solar irradiance `QQ` (MJ/$\mathrm{m}^2$) and daily evapotranspiration Penman `ETPP` ($\mathrm{m}\mathrm{m}/\mathrm{m}^2$).
-These new models will be trained with respect to the given hidden states and their parameters will be periodic and vary smoothly during a calendar year.
+This model will be trained with respect to the given hidden states and the parameters will be periodic and vary smoothly during a calendar year.
-For now models will be trained at each site and correlated spatially with Gaussian Copulas.

-The hope is that the hidden states and the seasonality will correlate enough the variables for the model to be realistic.
+The hidden states and the seasonality are enough to correlate well the weather variables without extra codependency between simulated variables.

+This multisite, multivariable model has been used as input of the [STIC crop model](https://www.sciencedirect.com/science/article/pii/S1161030102001107) to generate data of annual crop yield for maize in the [GenHack 3 hackaton](https://www.polytechnique.edu/en/genhack-3-hackathon-generative-modelling).

 ## Set up

 ### Package and functions

 ````@example tuto_add_station_variable
-using CSV, DelimitedFiles, JLD# File Read/Load/Save/dwl
+using CSV, DelimitedFiles# File Read/Load/Save/dwl
+import JLD# File Read/Load/Save/dwl
 import Downloads
 using DataFrames, DataFramesMeta # DataFrames
 using Dates